samstewart/orbigraphs/Theorems/SeidelSwitching.md

 **Claim 1:** The orbigraphs $\mathcal{S_1}$ and $\mathcal{S_2}$ are cospectral.

-(Note in the following the term "constant row sum matrix" is used to describe a matrix $A$ such that $A 1 = k 1$ for some $k$.
+(Note, in the following, the term "constant row sum matrix" is used to describe a matrix $A$ such that $A 1 = k 1$ for some $k$.
 It is easy to show that the sum or product of constant row sum matrices is a constant row sum matrix and that the function $Rs(A) = k$ is additive and multiplicative.
 Similarly, "constant column matrices" are those in which for each column, every entry is the same.
 This set is likewise closed under addition and multiplication.)

 **Lemma 1:** If $T$ is any switching matrix and $A$ and $B$ are as above, then $\begin{bmatrix}
     A & T \\\\